 Mike Gaski was elected to his first term as President of USA Baseball on Jan.
 7, 2001, was re-elected to the position on Jan.
 10, 2005, again in January 2009, December 2013 and, most recently, in December 2014.

-He was the head baseball coach UNC-Greensboro since its inception in 1991, and in those 22 seasons accumulated over 650 wins.
-A beautiful $4.3 million baseball stadium was completed in 1999 and a new $2.4 million locker room and training center opened in 2010.
+He was the head baseball coach at UNC-Greensboro since its inception in 1991, and in 22 seasons accumulated over 650 wins.
+A beautiful $4.3 million baseball stadium was completed in 1999, and a new $2.4 million locker room and training center opened in 2010.

-He has had on his squads four All-Americans, five Freshman All-Americans, three Freshman All-American honorable mentions, two Academic All-Americans and a remarkable fifty-four All-Conference selections.
+He has had on his squads four All-Americans, five Freshman All-Americans, three Freshman All-America honorable mentions, two Academic All-Americans and a remarkable 54 All-Conference selections.